 💡 Web projects can be hard.
 Our solutions specialists can help!

-The Ultimate Guide to Hugo Sections
+The ultimate guide to Hugo Sections

-By Bryce Wray · 10 Mar 2022
+By Bryce Wray · 18 Sep 2024

-The Ultimate Guide to Hugo Sections
+The ultimate guide to Hugo Sections

 Because URLs ideally should never change, one of the critical steps in your early planning for a website project must be to decide on the site’s structure.
 Additionally, if you’re converting an existing website to a different platform, you must make such decisions while also respecting the site’s current URLs.
 Sure, redirects are possible if needed, but their use should be a last resort.